🇩🇪

 Gelatine · Speisegelatine

-Germany is home to a deep culture of Gummibärchen and gummy sweets — and essentially all traditional versions use pork gelatine.
-Beyond confectionery, gelatine appears in Quark-based desserts, cream cakes (Sahnetorten), aspic dishes, and some yogurt products.
-In supermarkets, it can appear in products that otherwise look vegan-friendly.
-Milk is one of the 14 EU allergens and will be declared on labels, but gelatine is a non-allergen animal ingredient and will only appear in the standard ingredients list — read it fully.
+Germany has a deep culture of gummy confectionery, and essentially all traditional versions use pork gelatine.
+Beyond sweets, gelatine appears in Quark-based desserts, cream cakes, aspic dishes, and some packaged yogurt products.
+Gelatine is a non-allergen animal ingredient that appears only in the standard ingredients list.
+Read the full ingredients every time, not just the allergen emphasis.

 Common

-In traditional Gasthäuser and hotel restaurants, side vegetables and boiled potatoes are routinely finished with butter as a standard step — this is almost never listed on the menu because it is considered part of preparation rather than an ingredient addition.
-The habit is so automatic that a specific question is needed.
-"Ohne Butter?" (without butter?) is an essential phrase at any sit-down restaurant serving German cuisine, particularly for any potato, vegetable, or Spätzle side dish.
+In traditional Gasthäuser and hotel restaurants, side vegetables and boiled potatoes are routinely finished with butter as a standard preparation step, never mentioned on the menu.
+The habit is automatic enough that kitchen staff may not think to mention it.
+"Ohne Butter?" (without butter?) is an essential question at any sit-down German restaurant serving traditional food, covering potatoes, vegetables, Spätzle, and bread-based side dishes equally.

 Language